tigulima/Huawei-Interview/README.md

         https://sites.google.com/chromium.org/driver/downloads

-  For Chrome Drivers to work, you need to place the unzipped "chromedrivers.exe" file on the following path:
+  For Chrome Drivers to work, you need to place the unzipped "chromedriver.exe" file on the following path:

-    C:\Program Files (x86)\ChromeDrivers
+    C:\Program Files (x86)\ChromeDriver

 # Run